 Street art galleries

-The street-art HQ in Montréal is arguably Station 16, an art gallery on Saint-Laurent Boulevard founded by the organizers of MURAL – an art promotion organization called LNDMRK – where during the festival and all year-long, you can see wall art produced by famous names from the international street arts scene.
+The street-art HQ in Montréal is arguably Station 16, an art gallery founded by the organizers of MURAL – an art promotion organization called LNDMRK – where during the festival and all year-long, you can see wall art produced by famous names from the international street arts scene.
 Past exhibitors include Stikki Peaches, Kashink and Chris Dyer.
-Also on Saint-Laurent but northward, in Little Italy, Galerie C.O.A shows a variety of art that touches upon street traditions and represents Montreal artists who also create street art, such as MissMe.
+In Little Italy, Galerie C.O.A shows a variety of art that touches upon street traditions and represents Montreal artists who also create street art, such as MissMe.
 Nearby Galerie Yves Laroche exhibits art that includes some famous street artists too, including OTHER, Ron English and Jason Botkin.
 In Old Montréal, Matthew Namour sells art rooted in traditions of graffiti, tattooing, comics and pop art, including names like Van Arno, Jonathan Bergeron, Miss Van and Pose.
 And up in Rosemont, in a beautiful big space that also comprises a clothing shop, Artgang shows art by street artists including Sentwo, Étienne Chartrand and Crash.

 Walking tours and more

 Saint-Laurent Boulevard is a great place to start a stroll to see murals by the millions, because it’s the central stretch for MURAL.
 But there are beauts all over the city, from NDG to downtown.
 One good option for a guided tour is the Official Montréal MURAL tour, led by the knowledgeable experts at Spade & Palacio.
 Plus, MURAL has an app you can download for a digital guided tour!
 Graffiti bloggers Wall2Wall Montreal have also created a cool walking tour (just print the map and start walking).
 Interested in more kinds of public art?
 You’re in the right city.
 Start here!